-Dr. Thelma Townsend, Interim Director Honors Center
+Dr. Pamela Arrington, Director Honors Center

-Voice: (256) 372-5333, Fax: (256) 372-5651, thelma.townsend@aamu.edu
+Voice: (256) 372-8231, Fax: (256) 372-5651, pamela.arrington@aamu.edu

 The Alabama Agricultural and Mechanical University Honors Program provides an intellectually challenging learning environment for students of outstanding abilities.
 Students acquire life-long skills that are necessary in an ever-changing and fast-paced world as they work in a community of peers with some of the best professors on campus.
 Individual quests for excellence are also sponsored in the program with study abroad initiatives, internships, and research projects.
 For further information, please visit their web page.
 You may access the link here.